 - picked men from various units (mainly Guido Starhemberg Infantry) for a total of 511 foot and 92 mounted men

-- on the march in Lower Austria
+- at the March River in Lower Austria

 - Bagni Infantry (300 men)